crandmck/c2pa-ios-example/README.md

 It was augmented to demonstrate the usage of https://github.com/contentauth/c2pa-ios/

-When a image or video is captured, it will create a minimal manifest stating the creation of the asset.
+When a image or video is captured, it will create and embed a minimal manifest stating the creation of the asset.

 Please note, that it currently uses invalid demo keys for its purpose.